pingcap/blog/how-we-use-a-mysql-alternative-to-avoid-sharding-and-provide-strong-consistency.md

 ### Horizontal scaling

 We choose distributed databases because they can scale out and in easily, without manual sharding.
 Our business often meets sudden ups and downs.
-As the traffic surges, if we don’t create more shards, latency will rise.
+As the traffic surges, if we don't create more shards, latency will rise.
 When MySQL was still our main database, DBAs had to work with the application team to manually shard the database, which was time consuming and troublesome.
 After the traffic goes down, merging the shards using Data Transformation Services (DTS) and validating data are also daunting tasks.

 The major cause of the sharding issues is that computation and storage are not separated.
 To solve this problem, we need a database that separates the computing layer from the storage layer, so we can scale the storage capacity and the computing resources by different amounts as needed.
-That’s where TiDB comes in.
+That's where TiDB comes in.

 TiDB has a multi-layered architecture.
 It has three major components: [TiDB](https://docs.pingcap.com/tidb/dev/tidb-architecture#tidb-server) for computing, [Placement Driver](https://docs.pingcap.com/tidb/dev/tidb-architecture#placement-driver-pd-server) (PD) for storing metadata and providing timestamp, and [TiKV](https://docs.pingcap.com/tidb/dev/tidb-architecture#tikv-server) for distributed storage.
 In this architecture, storage and computing is separate so that each layer can scale independently to handle the fluctuating traffic, without affecting other components.